se-edu/se-book/cppToJava/inheritance/objectClass/q-overrideToStringMethod.md

 do by: Postponed to Nov 18th
 ```

-:bulb: You can use the `super.toString` from the subclass to invoke the behavior of the method you are overriding.
+{{ icon_tip }} You can use the `super.toString` from the subclass to invoke the behavior of the method you are overriding.
 This is useful here because the overriding method is simply _adding onto_ the behavior of the overridden method.

 <div slot="hint">